nutanix/ntnx-api-java-clients/aiops/README.md

-# Java Client For Nutanix Clustermgmt Versioned APIs
+# Java Client For Nutanix Aiops Versioned APIs

-The Java client for Nutanix Clustermgmt Versioned APIs is designed for Java client application developers offering them simple and flexible access to APIs that manage Hosts, Clusters and other Infrastructure.
+The Java client for Nutanix Aiops Versioned APIs is designed for Java client application developers offering them simple and flexible access to APIs that manage infrastructure on-premises and in the cloud seamlessly through AIOps features such as Analysis, Reporting, Capacity Planning, What if Analysis, VM Rightsizing, Troubleshooting, App Discovery, Broad Observability, and Ops Automation through Playbooks.
 ## Features
 - Invoke Nutanix APIs with a simple interface.
 - Handle Authentication seamlessly.